mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 Object Settings like Tab Settings and Object Permissions an be defined within a profile.

 ## Record Access
+Record-level access determines hat a user can do within records of an object (create, read, edit, delete).

+** Object permissions ```control what users can do with records``` they own.

+Org-wide defaults determine ```access to other users' data for records they do NOT own```.
+Changing settings to increase default access will take effect immediately while decreasing default access will take some time.
+OWD settings ```do not grant more access than the object access``` granted in the user's profile.

 Can be managed in 4 ways: organization wide  defaults, role hierarchies, sharing rules, and manual sharing.

+Pricebook object access options:
+    Pricebook: Use - All users can view/add.
+    Pricebook: View Only -

 ## Field Access
 ## Role Hierarchy